- Associate Professor and Director of Information Science & Tech Concentration

-In the Master of Library and Information Science (MLIS) program at Simmons University, students thrive in classes brought to life by professors who bring their real-world experience into their instruction.
+In the Master of Library and Information Science (MS) program at Simmons University, students thrive in classes brought to life by professors who bring their real-world experience into their instruction.

 The Master’s in Library Science Design-Your-Own curriculum, as well concentrations in Archives Management and Information Science and Technology, can be completed entirely online.
 In addition to face-to-face classroom options in Boston and at SLIS West (South Hadley and Amherst, Massachusetts), students can embark on a blended approach, combining online and face-to-face courses that meet their academic needs.